arbexmb/linkapi_challenge/README.md

 The above commands will build the application backend on a development environment, then they will prepare the database to be used, the front-end framework to consume the API, and finally they will run the application on port 8080.

-The above commands will build the application on a development environment, then they will prepare the database to be used, and finally they will run the application on port 3000.

 ## The application

 With the application running, it is possible to run it at `http://127.0.0.1:8080`.